2020 - SOLD OUT

 Alaska: North America’s Last Wild Frontier

 Wildlife still exists here in an abundance and diversity not seen elsewhere on the continent since the arrival of the white settlers.
 Alaska encompasses an incredible diversity of habitat from temperate rainforest and taiga forest, to alpine and arctic tundra, and this diversity is reflected in its terrestrial wildlife, which includes the largest Brown Bears on the continent (if not the planet), as well as its inland/alpine cousin the Grizzly Bear, the resourceful Black Bear, Wolves, Wolverines, Red & Arctic Foxes, Lynx, Moose, Caribou, and Mountain Goats.
-Surrounded on 3 sides by the Pacific Ocean and Bering, Chukchi & Beaufort Seas, Alaska's coastal waters are also incredibly rich and are home to Sea Otters, Seals, Sea Lions, Walrus, Minke Whales, and Orcas.
-They also play host to visiting giants including Fin, Bowhead & Humpback Whales, as well as charismatic birds such as the Horned Puffin.
+Alaska's coastal waters are also incredibly rich and home to Sea Otters, Seals, Sea Lions, Walrus and Orca.
+They also play host to visiting giants including Fin, Bowhead Minke & Humpback Whales, as well as charismatic birds such as the Tufted and Horned Puffin and Bald Eagle.

 Our Alaska Highlights